AndyDong25/CSE3902-Game-Design-Project/README.md

   F2 - load the parameters saved last time

+Additional Features:

+  Cheat Code: C-LAlt-LCtrl makes Player1 invincible Main Menu Toggles:
+  	Coin - turn on coin mode
+	Explosion Assistance - turn on explosion range indicator Map Generator:
+  	Python script to convert excel file into a .json file to create maps easily Event Log:
+  	There is a .txt file that keeps track of events during the game

 How to Play:

   See Bubble Arena and other similar games for Reference: (https://www.youtube.com/watch?v=O2RPyNrL9Xg&ab_channel=HyperXshadow).
 The goal of the game is to eliminate all other players and AI by dropping bombs on them, all while avoiding enemies and explosions.